nicoloddo/PSYCHE/README.md

 To Listen to the synthesized speech in both breathing and not breathing conditions, visit [this link](https://nicoloddo.github.io/PsycheRecordings/).

-The comprehensive dataset of the study results are available on Kaggle.
-Find the dataset [here](https://www.kaggle.com/datasets/nicoloddo/psyche-empathy-dataset) and the results analysis in this [Kaggle notebook](https://www.kaggle.com/code/nicoloddo/what-if-hal-breathed-results-analysis).
+The comprehensive dataset of the study results is available on Kaggle.
+Find the [Results Dataset here](https://www.kaggle.com/datasets/nicoloddo/psyche-empathy-dataset) and the results analysis in this [Kaggle notebook](https://www.kaggle.com/code/nicoloddo/what-if-hal-breathed-results-analysis).

 ## This repository contains materials used for the study and the preprocessing tool.
 Additional repositories relevant to the study are listed below.